immdipu/yaml-generator-ampersand-extension/README.md

 ## Features

 - **Generate YAML Files**: Create YAML files with ease, tailored for Ampersand integrations.
+- **Edit Existing YAML**: Open and edit existing YAML files directly in the generator.
 - **Preview YAML**: Enjoy syntax-highlighted previews to ensure accuracy.
 - **Copy to Clipboard**: Quickly copy generated YAML content with a single click.
 - **Context Menu Support**: Right-click on any open YAML file to edit it directly in the YAML Generator.